 These are the easy ones to address.
-With repayment options based upon your income, such as PAYE, IBR and REPAYE; monthly bills drop from thousands to a couple hundred dollars.
+With repayment options based upon your income, such as PAYE, IBR, and REPAYE, monthly bills drop from thousands to a couple of hundred dollars.

-Perhaps the best part about the income driven plans is that they qualify for public service student loan forgiveness.
-If you end up practicing at a non-profit hospital or as a government employee, you will be eligible to have your loans forgiven after 10 years of certified payments.
+Perhaps the best part about the income-driven plans is that they qualify for public service student loan forgiveness.
+If you end up practicing at a non-profit hospital or as a government employee, you will be eligible to have your loans forgiven after ten years of certified payments.

 Private Student Loans

 These are the complicated ones to deal with.
 While some lenders, such as Navient, have rate reduction programs for borrowers who cannot keep up, it may be hard for anyone with an M.D. after their name to get enrolled.
 That being said, making a phone call never hurts, and you may get good news.

 The best option is usually to look into student loan refinancing.
 By getting a better interest rate, you can lower monthly payments AND put a bigger dent in your mountain of debt.

 The part that makes the refinancing process difficult for most residents is that their debt-to-income ratio looks awful.
 The key is to find lenders who recognize the lower risk in the loan due to future earning potential.